Echinococcosis: Cystic echinococcosis

-There are several different strategies that are currently being used to prevent and control cystic echinococcosis (CE).
+Several different strategies are currently being used to prevent and control cystic echinococcosis (CE).
 Most of these various methods try to prevent and control CE by targeting the major risk factors for the disease and the way it is transmitted.
 For instance, health education programs focused on cystic echinococcosis and its agents, and improved water sanitation attempt to target poor education and poor drinking water sources, which are both risk factors for contracting echinococcosis.
 Furthermore, since humans often come into contact with Echinococcus eggs via touching contaminated soil, animal feces and animal hair, another prevention strategy is improved hygiene.
 In addition to targeting risk factors and transmission, control and prevention strategies of cystic echinococcosis also aim at intervening at certain points of the parasite's life cycle, in particular, the infection of hosts (especially dogs) that reside with or near humans.
 For example, many countries endemic to echinococcosis have researched programs geared at de-worming dogs and vaccinating dogs and other livestock, such as sheep, that also act as hosts for E. granulosus.

 Proper disposal of carcasses and offal after home slaughter is difficult in poor and remote communities and therefore dogs readily have access to offal from livestock, thus completing the parasite cycle of Echinococcus granulosus and putting communities at risk of cystic echinococcosis.
-Boiling livers and lungs that contain hydatid cysts for 30 minutes has been proposed as a simple, efficient and energy- and time-saving way to kill the infectious larvae.
+Boiling livers and lungs that contain hydatid cysts for 30 minutes has been proposed as a simple, efficient, and energy- and time-saving way to kill the infectious larvae.

 Alveolar echinococcosis

-A number of strategies are geared towards prevention and control of alveolar echinococcosis—most of which are similar to those for cystic echinococcosis.
-For instance, health education programs, improved water sanitation, improved hygiene and de-worming of hosts (particularly red foxes) are all effective to prevent and control the spread of alveolar echinococcosis.
+Several strategies are geared towards the prevention and control of alveolar echinococcosis—most of which are similar to those for cystic echinococcosis.
+For instance, health education programs, improved water sanitation, improved hygiene, and de-worming of hosts (particularly red foxes) are all effective in preventing and controlling the spread of alveolar echinococcosis.
 Unlike cystic echinococcosis, however, where there is a vaccine against E. granulosus, there is currently no canidae or livestock vaccine against E. multilocularis.

 Polycystic echinococcosis

-While a number of control and prevention strategies deal with cystic and alveolar echinococcosis, there are few methods to control and prevent polycystic echinococcosis.
-This is probably due to the fact that polycystic echinococcosis is restricted to Central and South America, and that the way that humans become accidental hosts of E. oligarthrus and E. vogeli is still not completely understood.
+While several control and prevention strategies deal with cystic and alveolar echinococcosis, there are few methods to control and prevent polycystic echinococcosis.
+This is probably because polycystic echinococcosis is restricted to Central and South America and the way that humans become accidental hosts of E. oligarthrus and E. vogeli is still not completely understood.

 Human vaccines

-Currently there are no human vaccines against any form of echinococcosis.
-However, there are studies being conducted that are looking at possible vaccine candidates for an effective human vaccine against echinococcosis.
+Currently, there are no human vaccines against any form of echinococcosis.
+However, studies are being conducted that are looking at possible vaccine candidates for an effective human vaccine against echinococcosis.